biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/86847_Michigan
 - Blight or Disease on Tomato Plant.
 I am contacting you from Antrim County MSUE a client brought in tomato plant samples that are covered in a blight.
 He said it is happening from the bottom of plant and continuing through out the plant.
 He also mentioned his cucumber plants were only growing to a few inches high and then just stop growing.
 He did not bring in samples for me to send in a photo.
 Please send answer to campb536@msu as I am on vacation starting Monday, July 24th.
 Thank you.

-## intent: askextension_tomato/86890_Pennsylvania
-- tomato disease.
-On my tomato plants, the lower leaves are turning black.
-I have these staked up in cages.
-What is it and how can it be treated

 ## intent: askextension_tomato/86929_California
 - My tomatoes won't ripen.
 I have two enormous tomato plants that have been dripping with big green tomatoes for at least a month.
 None of them look like they will ripen anytime soon, and a few are starting to turn yellow.
 I can't figure out what's up!
 The weather has been normal, and I've been watering them plenty.
 Help